Meet the Program Directors

 Brian Price is an award-winning screenwriter and director who has worked with major studios, independent producers, and television networks from around the world, including Universal, Warner Bros., Endgame, Blaspheme Pictures, Scanbox Entertainment, Hudson River, and Mother Films.
 He’s taught screenwriting at the UCLA School of Theatre, Film and Television, RIT, Yale University, Johns Hopkins University, and the Brooks Institute, where he developed their M.F.A. screenwriting program.
 His students have gone on to direct for folks like Steven Spielberg and to be nominated for Emmys and Golden Globes, and most impressively, he still gets residuals for playing the vice president of the Burt Reynolds fan club in an episode of Beverly Hills 90210.
 His book, Classical Storytelling and Contemporary Screenwriting, published by Focal Press, is required reading in screenwriting programs around the world.

 Master of Arts in Teaching and Learning

-Lorraine Lange is the director of the M.A.L.S. and M.A.T. graduate programs; Ed.D., Virginia Tech; M.A.L.S., Hollins College; B.A., Roanoke College
+Lorraine Lange is the director of graduate education programs; Ed.D., Virginia Tech; M.A.L.S., Hollins College; B.A., Roanoke College

 Lange is the former superintendent of Roanoke County Public Schools.
 Lange was named the Virginia Superintendent of the Year in 2011 and was selected as one of four finalists for National Superintendent in 2012.
 She was a named a “Tech-Savvy Superintendent” by E-News.
 She also received the Virginia Excellence in Education Award from AdvancED.
 Locally, Lange was named Citizen of the Year by the Salem-Roanoke County Chamber of Commerce and was given the Art Venture Award at the Taubman Museum of Art.